 Someone told me there was a YA fantasy set in 1920s Shanghai loosely based on Romeo and Juliet and I was hooked.
 These Violent Delights was everything I needed, wanted, expected, and more.
 I do not always go for romance tropes, but I enjoyed the twist on the enemies to lovers trope of Romeo and Juliet to enemies to lovers to enemies to reluctant allies as they work together to fight the evil that has risen in the streets of Shanghai.
 A plague is wreaking havoc on the entire city, and Juliette Cai and Roma Montagov must work together, despite the way that they betrayed one another four years previously, to find and destroy its source.

-There were clues big and small scattered throughout this novel that indicated the inspiration of Romeo and Juliet, but none were overwhelming, and the story of These Violent Delights is wholly its own.
+There were clues big and small scattered throughout this novel that indicated the inspiration of Romeo and Juliet.
+None were overwhelming, and the story of These Violent Delights is wholly its own.
 Here Juliette is heir to the Scarlett Gang, controlled by the Cai family, while Roma is heir to the White Flowers, controlled by the Montagovs.
 They are warring with each other and with other factions to control the streets of Shanghai.

 Some other differences include the character of Rosalind, far from a discarded love interest of Romeo’s, is a vibrant and somewhat mysterious character, whose fierce loyalty to Juliette, the Cai family, and the Scarlett Gang is only surpassed by that of her sister, Kathleen.
 Both have their own deep motivations, and an itch to prove themselves as true members of the Cai family, even though they do not have the prestige of carrying the Cai name, due to their father having married into the family.
 While their narrative is a B plot, I honestly think that Kathleen and Rosalind may be more interesting to me that Roma and Juliette.